Environments¶

 and geopandas

-from either conda-forge
+from conda-forge

 .
 If versions aren’t specified, the latest is installed.
 We recommend to always specify the version for reproducibility.
 The basic command to create this environment would be :

-mamba env create -f env.yml
+conda env create -f env-example.yml

 However, this stores this environment files in /opt/conda